“Even locked up, I feel free” ⛓ Letter from prison

 However, it also occurs to me that I have broken a promise with my decisions.

-It was always a great pleasure for me to lead 'The Web of Life' during training sessions.
+During trainings it was always a great pleasure for me to lead 'The Web of Life'.

 I draw a lot of encouragement from this bond, even in prison.